thomaxxl/safrs/examples/README.md

 def INTEGER(_):
     return db.INTEGER
 ```

 You may run into similar problems trying to expose other schemas.
+These problems may be hard to solve if you're unfamiliar with SQLAlchemy.
-Feel free to open a github ticket and I'll try to help you out.
+Feel free to open a github issue and I'll try to help you out.